A Twist in Time

 As a result of years spent training in the art of survival, Sakura effortlessly concealed the sound of her sandals padding against the surface of the dirt road.
 She moved swiftly and purposefully, sparing only a glance or two over her shoulder at the empty streets behind her.
 There was no wind to tug at her pale, pink, shoulder-length hair or light to highlight the emotion brimming behind her emerald green eyes.

-She arrived at a flight of stairs at the base of the tower in the heart of the village and she began to climb them.
-Her legs quivered in the icy air and her stomach clenched in anticipation when she realized just how close she was to her destination.
-She reached the top.
-After hesitating for a moment, she disappeared behind a set of doors.
+She arrived at the base of a flight of stairs leading into the tower at the heart of the village and she began to climb them.
+Her legs quivered in the icy air and her stomach clenched in anticipation.
+When she reached the top, she hesitated for a moment before disappearing behind a set of doors.

 "You summoned me?"
 Sakura asked once the door to the Hokage's office was securely closed behind her.
-The office was crammed with books from floor to ceiling accompanied by a variety of artifacts, ninja tools and scrolls.
+The dimly lit office was cluttered with stacks of dusty books, scrolls, and ninja tools.
 At the largest desk in the center of the room sat a beautiful middle-aged woman with blonde hair parted in two low ponytails.